nschlia/ffmpegfs/README.md

 ### Version 2.12 is under development

+- The code has been run through clang-tidy to identify bug-prone or inefficient code, and to find parts that could be modernised to C++17.
+Several issues could be resolved.
+Sometimes, many lines of code could be replaced by a few.
+Some parts run far more inefficiently than before.
+C++17 is cool.
+I need to get a t-shirt.
 - **Bugfix:** A potential crash under rare circumstances in get_prores_bitrate() has been fixed.
 Array access out-of-bounds could occur if best match resolution could not be determined.
 - **Bugfix:** Fixed several unlikely, but potential crashes when subtitle decoding failed or delayed video/audio packets could not be encoded.
 - **Bugfix:** The application could crash after an internal error.
 Should never happen, though.
 Fixed anyway.